ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 ## Known constraints and roadmap

-As of AMPLIFY API Management v7.7, there are some differences or constraints compared to the classic mode deployment:
+As of Amplify API Management v7.7, there are some differences or constraints compared to the classic mode deployment:

 * API Portal and Embedded Analytics are not yet supported in the EMT mode.
 They should be deployed outside of a Kubernetes cluster.
 * Distributed Ehcache is not supported.
 However, you can use Apache Cassandra as a distributed data store where CRUD operations are supported to directly interact with KPS, using scripts.